 Once upon a time – back in the nineteensixties – I came across a book by the Norwegian author André Bjerke: “Neue Beiträge zu Goethes Farbenlehre”.
 I did the prismatic experiments described therein, and saw with excitement this variety of colour spectra and their systematic relationships, which was all completely new for me.

-The two boundary-spectra.
-And how they can be made to combine into secondary spectra, taking us to the usual Newtonian spectrum and its complementary inverse.
-How the spectra could be turned into each other by interchanging black and white.
+You have the two boundary-spectra, appearing at the boundary between a black and a white area: The yellow/red one and the cyan/violet one.
+Next, the boundary spectra can be made to merge into secondary spectra, taking us to the usual Newtonian spectrum, as well as its complementary inverse.
+Furthermore, the spectra can be turned into each other by interchanging black and white in the picture observed through the prism.
 A perfect symmetry!
-Light and dark plays equivalent roles in the world of colour, it seems.
+Light and dark play equivalent roles in the world of colour, it seems.

 I spontaneously thought that I had to find out how this beautiful miniature colour system might be analysed and described in terms of physics.
 That turned out to be not altogether easy.
 I knew of course that colour has to do with the wavelength of light, but how to apply this knowledge to the phenomenon I now had before my eyes, was not immediately given.

 I wanted to find out if Goethe had a point with his critical attitude against

 the Newtonian treatment of colour.
 And why his own contribution was not regarded

 as relevant.
 Was there something essential Newton and his followers had

 overlooked?
 And are the two approaches after all compatible?

 Spectral Distributions as the relevant Correlate of Colour